 Correctly preparing ribs to that tender and luscious richness can be time consuming.

 If you like to prepare a big batch at once, you might wonder if you can freeze cooked ribs.
 Well the answer is yes.
 You will see below my method to ensure they stay at their very best.

 How to Freeze Cooked Chicken

 Most of us, like to be over prepared when we cook for a crowd.
 You might wonder, what happens if I cook to much chicken, is it safe to freeze it?

 I’m here to let you know you can!

-Whether it is rotisserie chicken, fried chicken or just plain chicken breast.
-Fortunately, you don't have to let those extra grilled chicken pieces go to waste if you freeze them quickly.
+Whether it is rotisserie chicken, fried chicken or just plain chicken breast, you don't have to let those extra grilled chicken pieces go to waste!

-Follow these steps to ensure you always have a tasty meal for those busy nights.
+Follow my proven steps to ensure you always have a tasty meal for those busy nights.

 Defrosting & Heating Meat Safety (This Is An Very Important One)

-Adhering to food safety guidelines is paramount when it comes to defrosting meat.
+Adhering to food safety guidelines is paramount when it comes to defrosting and heating meat.